College for Creative Studies I Advertising: Design

 Although Keeler recently completed her Challenge Detroit fellowship, she now mentors current fellows in the program.
 She has also continued working at United Way for Southeastern Michigan as a marketing specialist.
 In this position, she designs visual content for the United Way marketing team that is used in social media, print, video and web content as well as assists in the management of United Way social media channels and conceptualizes strategies and methods for increasing brand awareness and enhancing brand stewardship.
 She credits CCS as the “catalyst” that has propelled her to such new and exciting places.

-“My time at CCS has honestly been the best five years of my life,” said Keeler.
+“My time at CCS was honestly been the best five years of my life,” said Keeler.
 “I couldn’t stand here as the successful, creative person I am today without attributing a vast amount of my success to CCS.

-unlocking my ability to creatively process and solve marketing problems and helping me to win several awards.
-The College contributed to my personal advancement as a leader in my community by unlocking opportunities to learn from great leaders and become a mentor and role model myself.
-Now, as an alumna, I feel CCS has been instrumental in building and maintaining connections with other successful artists, designers and creative minds.”
+“The education I received continues to be relevant today, unlocking my ability to creatively process and solve complex problems.
+The College contributed to my personal advancement as a leader in my community by providing me with opportunities to learn from other great leaders and eventually become a mentor and role model myself."

 "Now, as an alumna, I feel CCS has been instrumental in building and maintaining connections with other successful creative professionals.”

 One of Keeler’s long term goals is to establish a creative mentoring business in the city of Detroit.
 She is currently seeking the funding for Expånd, a company that specializes in personal growth innovation in the form of design-centered consultation and experiences for young adults.
 The mission of Expånd is to enliven the process of self discovery and development for young adults worldwide.